When does the Gower Macmarathon take place?

 How will I know the route?

-You will be provided with a hard-copy map which you must bring with you on the day but the route will be fully marked and marshalled.
+You will be provided with a hard-copy map in your event pack which should be with you in August.
+You must bring with you on the day but the route will be fully marked and marshalled.

-Please note the latest you should leave Oxwich water station to cross the rocks in front of Great Tor safely is 12.15pm.
-Otherwise you risk being cut off by the tide.
+Please note the latest you should leave Oxwich water station to cross the rocks in front of Great Tor safely is 1.15pm, otherwise you risk being cut off by the tide.
 If this happens Walk Marshalls will not be able to allow you to cross the bay.
 An alternative, longer, more difficult route would need to be followed which would take more time.

 Can someone walk with me who is not a fundraiser?

 We’re afraid not.
-The aim of the event is to raise as much money as possible for people affected by cancer so everyone who walks on the day will need to pay the £20 registration fee and raise the fundraising requirement of £125.
+The aim of the event is to raise as much money as possible, so we can be right there for people living with cancer, to help them live life as fully as they can.
+So everyone who walks on the day will need to pay the £20 registration fee and aim to raise the fundraising pledge of £125.

 How many people take part?

 We hope to have a team of 1200 people taking part.
 This is the maximum number allowed to walk on the day so please register as soon as possible to secure your place.

 What is the minimum age to take part?